Skip to main content

 FESTIVAL

-The festival runs from Wednesday 5 to Sunday 9 November 2025.
+The festival runs from Tuesday 3 to Sunday 8 November 2026.

-The main festival nights take place on Friday 7 and Saturday 8 November, with a continuous line-up of international authors, emerging literary voices, and alternative music acts.
+The main festival nights take place on Friday 6 and Saturday 7 November, with a continuous line-up of international authors, emerging literary voices, and alternative music acts.

 Events will take place in various spaces within the Koninklijke Schouwburg and in a specially built Spiegeltent next to the theatre.

-In addition to the main evening events, there are daytime programmes in the Spiegeltent and other locations:
+In addition to the main evening events, there are Daytime programmes in the Spiegeltent and other locations:

 Yes.
 The pop-up Other World Bookshop will be located in the Koninklijke Schouwburg.
+Books by all featured authors will be available for purchase.

-Books by all featured authors will be available for purchase, and authors will sign books after their appearances, usually in the foyer.
+Authors will sign books after their appearances, usually in the foyer.

 The main language is English.